 Go to getchipdrop.com to request drop offs from local tree services.
 You will have to sign up or login to make requests.

 Bruce Company sells compost for $61 per cubic yard, including delivery.
 Order by calling landscaping at 608-836-0349.

-Purchase from Circle B: The City of Madison now contracts with Circle B, a private company in DeForest, to recycle home & yard waste.
-They offer compost to community & school gardens at a reduced rate; $30/cubic yard.
-Delivery rates vary from $35.00-40.00 depending on location.
-They can deliver 2-10 yards of finished compost.
+Circle B offers compost to community & school gardens at a reduced rate; $40/cubic yard.
+Delivery rates vary from $35.00-$50.00 depending on location.
+They can deliver 2-10 yards of finished compost, and also sell 50-50 mix of soil and compost at a simlar price, which would be better for raised beds or buidling new topsoil.
 To place an order, call (608) 846-9200 and tell them you are from a community garden.
 You can also visit their website http://circlebonline.com/residential/topsoil-compost/ to make purchasing arrangements.

-Purchase from Purple Cow Organic Compost: Purple Cow Organics offers bulk organic compost (35 cubic yards minimum) to community gardens at a reduced rate.
+Purple Cow Organics offers bulk organic compost (25 cubic yards minimum) to community gardens at $32.50.
 Please contact Steve Stumbras for detailed information: (608) 332-7047.
 Smaller quantities at retail pricing can be delivered by Pat Ferrell: (608) 576-7364.
 Local landscaping companies may have additional options. http://www.purplecoworganics.com/gardeners/contact-us/

 Dennis Chadwick, marsh hay: contact for prices and delivery information at 608-220-1831.